zeroXten/cryptdoh/README.md

 * To make encryption accessible, but strong
 * To keep things simple by minimising configuration options
 * That the user of the library doesn't really care what the encrypted data looks like, just that they can decrypt it
+* Simplicity and Security trumps Efficiency.
+E.g. we use a simple separator rather than fixed or variable field lengths

+### Passwords vs keys

+Most encryption libraries expect the user to provide a securely generated key.
+The security of the entire system can fall apart of the user of the library doesn't use a decent key, or reuses a key inappropriately.
+This library is different as it treats the user provided key as a password and derives the encryption and HMAC keys from a KDF.
+To stop the user using something silly as a password (e.g. the word 'password') we check the input against cracklib.
+This should help filtering out poorly chosen passwords, but of course it isn't perfect.
+We also impose a minimum size of 8 bytes on passwords.

+### Speed

+This library isn't designed to be efficient.
+It uses base64 encoding numerous times per encryption rather than using field length or variable length fields.
+This is to keep things simple.
+However, the main slow down comes from the use of the KDF for generating the keys.
+Rather than expecting the user of the library to provide a strong and secure key, we take whatever we're given and force it through the KDF which uses 100k iterations to help protect against dictionary attacks.

 ### Encryption process